heguang313/online-resume/README.md

 # Project Details
 the Online Resume link: https://github.com/heguang313/online-resume/

-In this project I created my interactive online resume.
+In this project I create my interactive online resume.
 The resume data is stored in four JavaScript objects.
 All of the HTML code needed to build the resume is stored in js/helper.js variables.

 The resume has four distinct sections: work, education, projects and a header with my bio.
 It also has an interactive Google Map with pins of location where I lived and worked -- all over the world, as a matter of fact